ntop/ntopng/doc/src/web_gui/settings.rst

   The Manage Users Settings Page

-Password and other preferences such as role and allowed networks can be changed by clicking on button Manage, which causes a new window to pop out.
+Password and other preferences can be set during user creation and changed later on by clicking on the Manage button.
+User preferences include:

+- The user role (Administrator or Not Privileged)
+- Allowed interface
+- Allowed networks in traffic visualization
+- Permission to download live traffic and PCAPs (honoring the interface and networks restrictions)

 Preferences
 -----------